Luann (comic strip): Love interests

-Brad's wife and fellow firefighter, Toni, joined him in all of the Pre-Fire Academy courses.
+Brad's wife and fellow firefighter, Toni, joined him in all of the pre-fire academy courses.
 However, when Brad failed the physical exam, Toni continued on her own.
 Toni's boyfriend, Dirk, became jealous and abusive towards her and physically violent towards Brad.
 Toni eventually ended the relationship with Dirk.
 After Dirk was released from jail, Toni and Brad started socializing again, but their friendship was strained when Brad had Dirk arrested for violating a restraining order.
 They stopped speaking for months but eventually reconnected when Brad moved into his rental home.
 Their relationship progressed slowly, including dates, and they shared their first kiss on April 2, 2008.
 In a mid-2009 incident, Toni fell from a ladder while fighting a fire and Brad caught her, injuring himself in the process.
 Toni offered to take care of Brad during his recovery and confessed her love for him.
 On a 2010 holiday strip, Toni and Brad went shopping.
 Toni had Brad hold her purse while she bought lingerie, showing their relationship was progressing.
 In June 2010, Toni revealed that her parents died in a car crash when she was a child, and she and her brother were raised by their aunt and uncle.
 Toni, her brother Jonah, and his daughter Shannon moved to Pitts about 4 years ago.
 On March 31, 2012, Brad proposed to Toni.
 On April 2, 2013, Toni proposed to Brad, which seemed to be a serious proposal unlike Brad's previous one.
 Brad accepted the next day.
 Their wedding was on December 11, 2016.
 Toni also has a strong knowledge of automobiles and uses this to help Gunter and Bets buy a used van for cross-country traveling, buying it at $3,000 lower than what the seller was originally asking for.
 In the spring and summer of 2024, Brad and Toni have serious discussions about having children, and while they initially balk at the prospect, due to the hectic schedules of their jobs, this changes when they have to watch Shannon for a short time while Jonah's away, and after a rocky start, the two realize they could be able to raise a child together, and after Shannon leaves, Brad and Toni decide to start trying to have a family.
+On September 20th, 2026, Brad and Toni announced Toni's pregnancy to their family.

-She has a firefighter tattoo on her right shoulder (FD on crossed axes), first seen August 26, 2008 still healing after she got it.
+She has a firefighter tattoo on her right shoulder (FD on crossed axes), first seen August 26, 2008, still healing after she got it.